 Since the introduction of German and Austrian condenser microphones to the American recording and broadcast industries in the years immediately following World War II, AKG (Akustische u.
 Kino-Geräte) Acoustics of Vienna has been a major player.
-Many of our earlier condenser models were sold in the United States under the name Telefunken and included the ELAM 251, one of the classic tube models still sought after today for vocal recording.
-In a short time, AKG directly took over the U. S. distribution of all its models, and the C12 multi-pattern and C24 stereo microphones soon became legends.
+Many of our earlier condenser models were sold in the United States under the name Telefunken.
+Included were the ELAM 251, one of the classic tube models still sought after today for vocal recording.
+Shortly thereafter, AKG directly took over the U. S. distribution of all its models, and the C12 multi-pattern and C24 stereo microphones soon became legends.

-Succeeding years saw the introduction of the 414 lineage and families of small diaphragm condenser microphones that are virtual staples today in recording studios around the world.
-For many pop-rock studio applications dynamic microphones may have an advantage over condenser models, and AKG provides these too.
-Perhaps no other microphone company provides as wide an array of microphone and studio accessories than AKG.
-We will discuss these as their needs come up in our following study of microphone techniques.
+Succeeding years saw the introduction of the C414 lineage and families of small diaphragm condenser microphones that are virtual staples today in recording studios around the world.
+For many pop-rock studio applications, dynamic microphones may have an advantage over condenser models, and AKG provides these too.
+Perhaps no other microphone company provides as wide an array of microphone and studio accessories as AKG.

 The proper choice of microphone for any application begins with a knowledge of technical as well as musical requirements.
-We need to know about such matters as microphone noise floor, maximum output level, and directional characteristics.
-Just as important are matters of on/off-axis response and proximity effect, both aspects that profoundly affect musical requirements.
+We need to know such matters as microphone noise floor, maximum output level, and directional characteristics.
+Knowledge of on/off-axis response and proximity effect are important as both aspects profoundly affect musical requirements.

-In this application note we will discuss major studio usage areas in detail, outlining microphone choice, positioning, and even aspects of signal processing, if applicable.
-We will begin with a discussion of vocal pickup techniques, then moving on to drums/rhythm, guitar, keyboard, and wind/brass applications.
+This Application Guide will discuss major studio usage areas in detail, outlining microphone choice, positioning, and even aspects of signal processing.
+We begin with a discussion of vocal pickup techniques, then move on to drums/rhythm, guitar, keyboard, and wind/brass applications.

-Many terms discussed in this guide may be unfamiliar to the reader.
-These you will find listed in the glossary.
+Many terms discussed in this guide may be unfamiliar to the reader, and are listed in the glossary.